greenfox-zerda-sparta/kblanka/week-08/day-5/W8_Day5_Ex1/README.md

 ## Getting Started

 Simple fractal drawing program, created with SDL2.
-Fractals are based on the Sierpienski Triangle and its variables.
+Fractals are based on the Sierpinski Triangle and its variables.

 ### Screenshot